B--B/Radio_105_Unofficial/Readme.md

 * Completely open source
 * Compatible with all devices running android Lollipop and above
 * No Ads
-* No external libraries except [AdBlockPlus](https://github.com/adblockplus/libadblockplus-android) webView for Podcast and The 105 Zoo sections, [jsoup](https://jsoup.org/) for parsing radio streaming metadata and [Timber](https://github.com/JakeWharton/timber) for logging.
+* No external libraries except [AdBlockPlus](https://gitlab.com/eyeo/distpartners/libadblockplus-android) for Podcast and The 105 Zoo sections, [jsoup](https://jsoup.org/) for parsing radio streaming metadata, [Glide](https://github.com/bumptech/glide) for WebView image caching, [LeakCanary](https://github.com/square/leakcanary) (only in Debug builds) for memory leaks detection and [Timber](https://github.com/JakeWharton/timber) (only in Debug builds) for logging
 * The radio streaming can be controlled with wearable devices or Android Auto
 * Can be installed on android TV --> Tested with Android TV emulator
 * Compatible with wearable devices --> Tested with Wear OS emulator and with Xiaomi Band 4 and 5
 * Fully compatible with Android 12
+* The version downloadable from Play Store use the new [Android App Bundle](https://developer.android.com/platform/technology/app-bundle) format

 <br />
 <br />